大家好, hello everyone. Thanks for joining us today for another episode of Growing up with Chinese 成长汉语.

 Now so far, Mike and 小明 have yet to meet each other.
 We left off last show with 小明 and his teacher going upstairs in the elevator.
 Now let’s check out what happens when the two of them, come face to face.

 你叫什么名字? what’s your name?
-We all know 你 is you. 叫 is the verb it means call or to be called. 什么 is what, and 名字 is name. 你 叫 什么 名字?
+We all know 你 is you. 叫 is a verb, it means call or to be called. 什么 is what, and 名字 is name. 你 叫 什么 名字?
 What’s your name? 你叫什么名字?
 All right, moving on.

 The response to 你叫什么名字 is 我叫 and the name. 我 is I or me, 叫 again means call or called.
 So 我叫 is I’m called. 我 叫 Charlotte, my name is Charlotte, I’m called Charlotte. 你叫什么名字?
 Your response should be 我叫 and your name.